How Does a Merchant Cash Advance Impact Your Credit Score?

 How Is Your Personal Credit Impacted by an MCA?

-Having good credit is important for individuals and business owners.
-As a borrower, it helps you secure low interest rates and favorable terms.
-If you have bad credit, you will pay higher interest rates or may not be approved at all.
+Good credit is important for individuals and business owners.
+It helps you secure low interest rates and favorable terms as a borrower.
+If you have bad credit, you will pay higher interest rates or may not be approved.

 To understand how a merchant cash advance impacts your credit, it’s helpful to know how your FICO score (the one used most often by lenders) is calculated: